 - COPERT4 road transport emissions model — 01 Jun 2010

 - COPERT 4 is a software program aimed at the calculation of air pollutant emissions from road transport.
-The development of COPERT has been financed by EEA, in the framework of the activities of the European Topic Centre on Air and Climate Change.
+The development of COPERT has been financed by EEA, in the framework of the activities of the European Topic Centre on Air Pollution and Climate Change Mitigation (ETC/ACM).
 Scientific research underpinning the model is supported by the European Commission's Joint Research Centre (JRC).
-In principle, COPERT has been developed for use by national experts to estimate emissions from road transport to be included in official annual national inventories.
+COPERT has been developed for use by national experts to estimate emissions from road transport to be included in official annual national inventories.
 However, it is available and free for use in any other research, scientific and academic applications.

 - CollectER emission inventory software — 01 Jun 2010